oracle/graal/tools/docs/Thermometer-Manual.md

 There is a single flag, so the thermometer works best with applications with a single thread running most of the time.

+The flag is not restored when a call leaves - we found that this added quite a a bit of overhead.

 The sample flag is set for each guest-language method root, so a compilation unit may set it multiple times increasing overhead.